Helena Hamerow: Early life and education

 The daughter of Theodore S. Hamerow, Hamerow attended the University of Wisconsin–Madison from 1979 to 1983, where she earned a BA in Anthropology.
 She continued her education at the University of Oxford, where she completed her Doctor of Philosophy (DPhil) in 1988.
 Her doctoral thesis was titled "The pottery and spatial development of the Anglo-Saxon settlement at Mucking, Essex".

 Academic career

-She was a Mary Somerville research fellow at Somerville College until 1990.
-In 1991, she was appointed as a lecturer in Early medieval archaeology at Durham University.
+Having completed her doctorate, Hamerow was a Mary Somerville research fellow at Somerville College, Oxford from 1988 to 1990.
+In 1991, she was appointed as a lecturer in early medieval archaeology at Durham University.
 In 1996, Hamerow returned to Oxford as Professor of Early Medieval Archaeology, where she continues today.
-She is also a Fellow of St Cross College, where she was Vice-Master from 2005 to 2008.
-She was head of the School of Archaeology from 2010 to 2013.
+She is also a fellow of St Cross College, Oxford, where she was vice-master from 2005 to 2008.
+She was director of the Institute of Archaeology from 2002 to 2005, and head of the School of Archaeology from 2010 to 2013.

-Hamerow is an elected member of the Council of the University of Oxford.
+Hamerow was an elected member of the Council of the University of Oxford, serving from 2016 to 2020.

+She is a commissioner of Historic England, and a former vice-president of the Royal Archaeological Institute.
+She served as president of the Society for Medieval Archaeology from 2014 to 2016.